mathieumack/MvvX.Plugins.AppCenter/README.md

 # MvvX.AppCenter

-Use AppCenter SDK on a MvvmCross application.
+Use AppCenter SDK on a MvvmCross application (https://www.mvvmcross.com/).

+> Why using a plugin as AppCenter is compatible with .net standard ?
-With this plugin, you can use an interface (IAppCenterClient) in order to use AppCenter functions
+With a plugin, you can use an interface (IAppCenterClient) in order to use AppCenter functions

 =========